Prostate Cancer: Risk Factors

 Age.
 Men ages 50 and older are at higher risk.
-About two-thirds of all prostate cancers are found in men over age 65.
+Almost two-thirds of all prostate cancers are found in men over age 65.

 Race and nationality.
 Prostate cancer is more common in African-American men.
 It is less common in Asian-American and Hispanic men.
 Asian men in the U.S. are at higher risk than Asian men living in Asia.

-Environment.
-Men who are exposed to toxic substances at work may have a higher risk for prostate cancer.
+Chemicals in the workplace.
+Men who are in contact with toxic chemicals at work may have a higher risk for prostate cancer.

 Family history of prostate cancer.
 Having a father or brother with prostate cancer greatly raises a man's risk for the disease.
 The risk is even higher if more than 1 family member has the cancer, especially if at a young age.